albruevich/Text-Quest-Editor/README.md

 <img src="docs/loc_descr_2.webp" width="444">

-If the “Select in order” checkbox is enabled, descriptions will be shown one by one.
+If the “Select in order” checkbox is enabled, descriptions will be shown one after another.

 If the “Select by formula” checkbox is enabled, the description will be selected based on a formula.

-Example:
+For example:
 `p1 > 5 ?
 1 : 2`
 If p1 (gold) is greater than 5 — description №1 will be shown, otherwise — №2.

 <img src="docs/loc_descr_3.webp" width="338">